phpbb-extensions/autogroups/EXTEND_DOCS.md

 }
 ```

-The above code is only needed if your extension is an add-on to Auto Groups.
-You may want to skip this step if your
+The above code is only needed if your extension is an add-on to Auto Groups, as it will make Auto Groups installation a
+requirement for your extension's installation.
+You may want to skip this code block if your extension does a lot of
-extension does a lot of other stuff and is just trying to take advantage of Auto Groups if it is available.
+other stuff and is just trying to take advantage of Auto Groups if it is available.

 ### Migrations

-TODO
+There are no required DB changes to enable your extension to use Auto Groups.

 ### ACP

 Not to worry.
-Your new Auto Group type classes should automatically be available for users to set up in the Auto
+Your new Auto Group type classes should automatically be available for users to set up in the Manage Auto
 Groups ACP section.

 ### Resources

-TODO (links to extended scripts)
+TODO (links to extended scripts and examples)